epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 CMU dataset contains information on the movies themselves, some of their characters and the plot summaries.
 For this study, as mentioned before, we focus on romantic movies as many movies, independent of genre, contain at least one romantic subplot.
 We can thus use movies containing romance in their genres.
 But is it enough?

-Love is in the air for most movies, this is why we try to discriminate between movies containing romance, and romance movies.
+Love is in the air for most movies, this is why we try to discriminate between *movies containing romance*, and *romance movies*.

 The plot summaries might not contain all the necessary information about the story to answer our most burning questions.
 Here is where the GPT-3.5 API comes to the rescue!
 GPT was trained on a lot of Internet data.
 This likely includes valuable information about movies from our dataset.
 Let’s take advantage of this instead of using an approximate word detection from the summaries.
 We asked GPT boolean questions about plot elements (such as "*Is there a best friend to lovers trope?*" or "*Is there an empowered woman having regrets?*") to characterize the movies.